 6 Types of Nonprofit Web Design and When to Use Them

 As a nonprofit professional, you know how important it is to convey accurate information about your cause to your supporters.
 Whether you’re educating them about your mission, sharing success stories, or urging them to donate, having a central hub for information and resources is essential.
-That’s why having a strong nonprofit website is so important.
+That’s what your website provides.

-With the right design, your nonprofit’s website will be an invaluable part of your marketing and fundraising efforts.
-Web design that works in tandem with your nonprofit’s overall graphic design strategy can create a website that is functional, user-friendly, and visually appealing to foster deeper relationships with existing supporters and make a strong first impression on new audiences.
+With the right design, your nonprofit’s website is an invaluable piece of your marketing and fundraising efforts.
+Web design that works in tandem with your nonprofit’s overall graphic design strategy results in a website that is functional, user-friendly, and visually appealing, enabling you to foster deeper relationships with existing supporters and make a strong first impression on new audiences.

 In this guide to the types of nonprofit web design, we’ll explore how you can choose the right one for your organization:

-If you’re unfamiliar with web design, you may feel a little intimidated by all of the new terminology and coding jargon you may have heard.
+If you’re unfamiliar with web design, you may feel intimidated by all of the new terminology and coding jargon you may have heard.
 With the tools and resources at your nonprofit’s disposal, this process doesn’t have to be scary.
-Let’s get started by getting familiar with what web design is.
+Let’s get started by reviewing what web design is.

 What is web design?

 While website developers tend to focus on building and maintaining the core technical elements on the “back end” of websites, web designers focus on more “front-end” features that impact user experience.
-More specifically, this process involves choosing layouts, colors, images, links, and other on-page elements.
+This process involves choosing layouts, colors, images, links, and other on-page elements.
 Web designers often combine their technical skills with graphic design tools and strategies to create informative and visually appealing websites.

 What are the types of nonprofit web designs?

 One of the most important factors in creating a strong website is choosing the right web design layout.
-Next, we’ll explore the six types of web designs and when your nonprofit should use them.
+Let’s explore the six types of web designs and when your nonprofit should use them.

 1. Single-page layout

-However, this style is not ideal in every case.
-For example, if you need to include a lot of information on your site, the page will grow to be extremely long.
-Most users likely won’t scroll all the way to the bottom of the page, meaning that the information located near the bottom won’t reach many of your visitors.
+However, this style is not ideal if you need to include a lot of information on your site, as the page will grow to be extremely long.
+Most users likely won’t scroll all the way down the page, meaning that the information located near the bottom won’t reach many of your visitors.

 Consider this type of web design for your nonprofit if:

-Single-page web designs are great for nonprofits who are looking to share their story concisely along with just a few key resources.
+When designing a single-page website, it’s important to maintain a consistent focus, so readers will be more likely to travel down the page without getting confused.
 If you’re just getting off the ground and want to develop a website quickly, consider setting up a site using this simple layout.

 2. Static page layout